 What is ARPA?

-Under ARPA, $350 billion was allocated to state, local, and tribal governmental entities.
-These funds were allocated from Coronavirus State and Local Fiscal Recovery Funds (SLFRF).
-This included an allocation of $326.9 million for the City of San Antonio.
-The U.S. Department of the Treasury disbursed the funds over two years (May 2021 and June 2022).
-The funds must be allocated by 2024 and spent by 2026.
+The U.S. Department of the Treasury awarded $326.9 million of SLFRF to the City of San Antonio, and funds were dispersed over two years (May 2021 and June 2022).
+These funds must be obligated by December 2024 and spent by December 2026.
 Additionally, the City has been awarded funding through other ARPA grants.

 SLFRF & City Funds - $344.2 Million*

 The SLFRF allocation of $326.9 million was augmented by $14.9 million from City Funds and $2.4M from SLFRF Program Income for a total of $344.2 million.

 - Revenue Replacement - $96.5 Million

 - Employee Retention - $9.5 Million

 - Youth - $10.4 Million

 - Domestic Violence - $8.8 Million